LBNL-ETA/pyWinCalc/readme.md

 ### Gaps
 For systems with more than one solid layer each solid layer must be separated by a gap.
 The methods for creating gaps currently supported are:

 - From a selection of predefined gases.
 Current predefined gases are:  Air, Argon, Krypton, Xeon.
-See gap_1 in [triple_clear.py](https://github.com/LBNL-ETA/pyWinCalc/blob/shading_calcs/example/triple_clear.py)
 - From a mixture of predefined gases.
-See gap_2 in [triple_clear.py](https://github.com/LBNL-ETA/pyWinCalc/blob/shading_calcs/example/triple_clear.py)
 - From creating a custom gas by providing molecular weight, specific heat ratio, and coefficients for specific heat at constant pressure (Cp), thermal conductivity, and viscosity.
-No example yet.
 - From a mixture of custom gases.

-No example yet.
+For examples of each see [gases.py](https://github.com/LBNL-ETA/pyWinCalc/blob/shading_calcs/example/gases.py) in the examples directory.

 ### BSDF Calculations